Tinker Tenor Doctor Spy: Production

 The episode was originally titled "The Secret Life of Neelix" and was intended to be a story about when Neelix's daydreams take on a life of their own when aliens become involved.
-However it was shifted around and rewritten to become a story involving the Doctor.
+However it was shifted around and rewritten to become a story involving the more staid Doctor.
 The premise is based on the short story "The Secret Life of Walter Mitty" by James Thurber in which Walter Mitty daydreams heroic adventures while running an errand for his wife.
-The title of this episode is a reference to the 1974 spy novel Tinker, Tailor, Soldier, Spy by John le Carré.
+The title of the episode itself is a reference to the classic 1974 spy novel Tinker Tailor Soldier Spy by John le Carré.

 Writer Joe Menosky describes the episode as "five days of scriptwriting paradise" because "the story itself becomes your friend and collaborator; it is rich enough to support you and keep feeding you ideas as you execute the script."
 During the writing of the script, Menosky asked actor Robert Picardo for "a list of what the Doctor's fantasies might be.
 Needless to say, a life drawing of Seven of Nine was the first suggestion [Picardo] made."

 Actor Robert Picardo described the filming of the episode as "the most fun I've had in shooting the entire series ...
 It was great fun and one of our most successful outings at humor on our show."

 Reception

 The episode is a significant departure from typical Voyager episodes due to the story's extensive use of comedic elements, making it a favorite among many viewers.
 It has been cited as "most entertaining episode of the season to date, and a Voyager classic."
 In 2019, CBR ranked this the 15th best holodeck-themed episode of all Star Trek franchise episodes up to that time.

-The Hollywood Reporter rated "Tinker, Tenor, Doctor, Spy" the 7th best episode of Star Trek: Voyager.
+The Hollywood Reporter rated "Tinker Tenor Doctor Spy" the 7th best episode of Star Trek: Voyager.

-In 2009, Time rated "Tinker, Tenor, Doctor, Spy" as one of the top ten moments of Star Trek overall including film, and the only Star Trek: Voyager episode in their ranking.
+In 2009, Time rated the episode as one of the top ten moments of Star Trek overall (including film) and the only Star Trek: Voyager episode in their ranking.

 In 2020, SyFy Wire ranked this episode the 11th best episode of Star Trek: Voyager.

 Jammer's Reviews gave it 3.5 out of 4 stars and called it "A pleasant comic gem."

 In 2020, ScreenRant said this was the ninth best episode of Star Trek: Voyager, based on IMDB rating of 8.6 out of 10.